-Many people have come up with theories around the grieving cycle and below is nothing new except that I think it is important to recognize that people grieve about things other than someone dying.
+Many people have come up with theories around the grieving cycle, which is nothing new, except I think it is important to recognize that people grieve about things other than someone dying.

 I believe that when you are experiencing a deployment or extended absence that you move through many of the stages of grief.
 I also believe that your family member will also go through this cycle when they return from a deployment or extended absence too.